Virasana (Hero Pose)

-In virasana, the top of each foot is flat on the floor.
+In virasana, you knee with the top of each foot flat on the floor.
 This stretches the front of the ankle and the top of the foot.

-The shin is folded to the outside of the thigh which stretches the inside of the knee.
+The shins are folded to the outside of the thighs which stretches the inside of the knee.
 This position, with the butt on the floor, also creates a stretch for the quadriceps.

 There is also a slight inward rotation of the thigh at the hip joint.
 Because of this internal rotation, hero type poses can be used as a counterpose or balancing action for poses where the thighs are externally rotated.